-Hypersexuality in children often stems from neurological, psychological, or environmental factors disrupting normal behavioral regulation.
+Hypersexuality in children often reflects a need for careful evaluation, because neurological, psychological, trauma-related, developmental, or environmental factors can disrupt normal behavioral regulation and boundaries.

 Understanding Hypersexuality in Children